 - Home-based care can be customized to support a senior’s routine in their own environment, often enhancing the quality of life with personalized care plans that adapt as needs change.

 When considering the challenges faced by nursing homes, such as ensuring adequate staff and personalized care, many families look towards solutions that allow older adults to remain independent in their own homes.
 One such solution that is gaining attention is the use of medically approved mobility solutions like the VELA Independence Chair.
-It addresses the need for enhanced safety and mobility within the home setting.
-This innovative chair supports freedom of movement while seated, aids in daily activities such as cooking and dressing, and notably reduces the load on informal caregivers by promoting easier transfers and increased independence.
+These technology-enabled assistive devices support enhanced safety and mobility within home and facility settings.
+The VELA Chair addresses the need for improved functional status, as emphasized in updated CMS quality measures, by supporting freedom of movement, aiding in daily activities such as cooking and dressing, and reducing the load on informal caregivers through easier transfers and increased independence AHCA blog.

 Supporting Aging in Place: A Practical Option